Wide Reads

 Who should read Das Kapital?

-Das Kapital is ideal for students studying classic fiction, book club members, and anyone interested in personal growth.
+Das Kapital is ideal for students studying economics, book club members, and anyone interested in power & authority or justice & fairness.
 The book is rated intermediate difficulty and is commonly assigned in high school and college literature courses.

 Is Das Kapital hard to read?